Gazumping during the coronavirus pandemic: Is it a wise idea?

-With the shift in lifestyle brought about by COVID 19, a life in the country is looking all the more attractive.
+With the shift in lifestyle brought about by COVID-19, life in the country is looking all the more attractive.
 So as you can imagine, hordes of city slickers have been making a beeline for rural areas since the first lockdown, with one main priority on their mind – space.

 Will this trend of rural gazumping continue throughout 2021, and could it affect land values?
 Quite possibly, although it’s not as clear cut as a simple “yes” or “no”.
-Factors like: the success of the COVID vaccine and whether working remotely remains a long term option for businesses, will ultimately be the last piece in the puzzle.
-However, if the relocating to more rural areas does become a long term movement and not a short term trend, the likelihood of being gazumped on a rural property could well increase (gulp)!
+Factors like: the success of the COVID vaccine and whether working remotely remains a long-term option for businesses, will ultimately be the last piece in the puzzle.
+However, if relocating to more rural areas does become a long-term movement and not a short-term trend, the likelihood of being gazumped on a rural property could well increase (gulp)!

 Money, it’s the whole reason behind gazumping.
 Without it, a buyer couldn’t up their offer, which is exactly what you need as a seller to go for the gazump.
 So how come then, at a time when unemployment reached a record high and many industries are on their way out, that gazumping saw such a spike?
 If you ask us, there’s two very good reasons…

-More house repayments approvals -Despite the sorry statistics surrounding unemployment, house repayments approval rates have also risen.
-According to The Bank of England, in November of last year more than 105,000 house repayments were approved – that’s the highest since 2007!
+More mortgage approvals -Despite the sorry statistics surrounding unemployment, house repayments approval rates have also risen.
+According to The Bank of England, in November of last year, more than 105,000 house repayments were approved – that’s the highest since 2007!
 Why has this happened during a global pandemic when risk is at an all-time high?
-We’d say there’s at least two reason behind this.
+We’d say there are at least two reasons behind this.

-The most obvious being that more people are now motivated to move and have thus sought a house repayments.
-The second being that downsizing is rising in popularity, but by that we don’t mean the size of your house, more the size of your house repayments loan.
-Have a good portion of equity in your house repayments and you’re a far less risky prospect to a lender - i.e. more likely to secure the finance that could be used to gazump.
+The most obvious is that more people are now motivated to move and have thus sought a mortgage.
+The second is that downsizing is rising in popularity, but by that, we don’t mean the size of your house, more the size of your house repayments loan.
+Have a good portion of the equity in your house repayments and you’re a far less risky prospect to a lender - i.e. more likely to secure the finance that could be used to gazump.

 Gazumping in 2021 could still make logical sense.

-While it's not the most ethical of negotiation strategies, if your current buyer isn't pulling their weight or you recieve a substantially higher offer last minute, performing a gazump could work rather well.
+While it's not the most ethical of negotiation strategies if your current buyer isn't pulling their weight or you receive a substantially higher offer last minute, performing a gazump could work rather well.
 Although it's important to remember what gazumping relies on.

 Demand.
 If there's no demand or demand is low, then it's highly unlikely that you'll ever need to gazump.
-So if you ask us, the question is not 'can you still gazump buyers in 2021', but more 'what will demand for property be like in 2021 and will gazumping still make sense?'.
+So if you ask us, the question is not 'can you still gazump buyers', but more 'what will demand for property be like and will gazumping still make sense?'.

 So here goes...